How to Choose the Tech Stack for Your Project: Guide

 For example, a blockchain-based fintech web project may require HTML, CSS, Javascript, and Web3 JS for its front end.

 They’ll use either Microsoft Azure, Amazon AWS, or both for cloud hosting.
+See how Digital Ocean, AWS, and Google Cloud stack up on performance, cost, and features.

 The tech stack here is huge due to the multiple features it needs to support the core functions of the project idea.